pkking/quick-mirror-openeuler/README.rst

 * We need to handle hard linking.
 Fedora uses hardlinks all over the place.
   Hardlinks are difficult because:

-  * Newly linked file(name)s have the same mtimes as the original ones, so the files appear to be new.
+  * Newly linked file(name)s have exactly the same stat results as the original ones, so the files appear to be new.
 Thus a scan for new files won't find them.

   * If you naively transfer a directory with hardlinked files you may pull down a complete copy of things you already have.